Marshalllife/Marshalllife/README.md

 ---

-### Why Hire Me?
-*"I might not be the best to hire now—still learning—but I’m better than those you’ve hired, so hire me!"*

----
 *"I love providing solutions to problems—I think for a living."—Destiny Marshall*
+*"Still learning to code, but when I’m done, I will go ahead and code the world."*